 Parenting and Self Help Books

-This is a partial list of suggestions – pick what fits your situation.
-Although I don’t agree with everything in each book, they are all quite good.
+Use what fits your situation.
+Though I don’t agree with everything in each book, these are all quite good.

 Excellent information on child development, what to expect, parenting and the health of your child and family.